Recently, I moved into a house that is more than 100 years old. Eventually, it will be my dream home, but at the moment, it needs a lot of work.

 It should take about two to three months to fully launch a TMS with limited functionality.
 For a more customized suite of tools that works in tandem with your entire network, expect the process to take as long as six months (including testing time).
 Once you’ve finally implemented a TMS, you still aren’t out of the woods.
-Software maintenance and upgrades, license costs, and manpower demands will ultimately dictate an expenditure that’s typically at least five figures.
+Software maintenance and upgrades, license costs, and manpower demands will ultimately dictate an expenditure typically at least five figures.

-You can expect the transportation industry and your company’s logistics requirements to evolve over time.
+You can expect the transportation industry and your company’s supply chain management requirements to evolve and grow with them over time.
 Even the most customer-friendly TMS will likely require some modification on your end, including custom work that might require the assistance of a programmer and dedicated IT staff.

 5 Reasons to Look for a Logistics Partner

 The shipping world is similar.
-Organizations large and small might be tempted to manage their own logistics and implement their own TMS, but they often bite off more than they can chew.
-A logistics service provider can deliver advantages that far outweigh the limitations of doing it yourself.
+Organizations large and small might be tempted to manage their logistics and implement their own TMS, but they often bite off more than they can chew.
+A logistics service provider can deliver advantages that outweigh the limitations of doing it yourself.

-- Efficiency: Implementing a complex TMS is no easy task.
+- Better Efficiency: Implementing a complex TMS is no easy task.
 Thankfully, it’s nothing new for an experienced LSP.
-We’ve done this before, and we have all the right tools necessary to accomplish the job.
+We’ve done this before, and we have the right tools necessary to accomplish the job.
 This enables us to implement a TMS quickly and correctly despite any complexities specific to the client.

-- Meaningful metrics: A TMS provides a wealth of data at your fingertips.
+- Meaningful Metrics: A TMS provides a wealth of data at your fingertips.
 But turning that data into meaningful, actionable business intelligence is easier said than done.
 Logistics providers have developed views and reports to support multiple lines of decision-making.
 They know which reports are the most useful, and they continuously improve them based on client feedback.